wasdee/thaipy.github.io/README.md

 This is for anyone who likes beauty and productivity with their code.

-Follow us on Twitter [@ThaiPy](https://twitter.com/ThaiPy) or [Join our Slack Channel](https://docs.google.com/forms/d/1PNctNZE45Sj0bTRpmoRw4GKIaFWT_9lS10SBlZweiAg).
+Follow us on Facebook [@bangkokpython](https://www.facebook.com/bangkokpython).

-Organisers: ...
+Organisers: Dylan Jay, Audchadaporn Lertchanvit, Vincent Casagrande, François Wautier, Andrew Purser

 ### Joining the group